 - If your loved one lives with you, remove any triggers from your household.

 - Help your loved one get treatment and support.

 - Encourage them to seek therapy.

 While supporting someone with PTSD is a noble cause, you don’t want to neglect yourself in the process.
 Remember that you cannot help others if you don’t first help yourself.
 Make sure to take care of your own needs and have people you can lean on for support.
 You are an important part of your loved one’s life, and they will need you as they recover from PTSD.
 It may be a long, difficult journey to recovery, but you can help make a difference in their life.

 Whether you’re facing PTSD or some other condition, a therapist may be able to help get you to a better place.
-One study found that internet-based therapy can have long-lasting positive effects on those living with PTSD, anxiety, depression, and other mental health conditions.
-Internet-based therapy proved effective for many people and could be worth trying no matter what you might be going through.
+One study found that internet-based therapy can have long-lasting positive effects on those living with PTSD, anxiety, depression, and other mental health conditions, and may provide better quality help than some in-person therapy options.
+Internet-based therapy has proved effective for many people and could be worth trying no matter what you might be going through.

 Once you sign up on BetterHelp, you’ll be matched with a therapist with whom you can speak throughout the week.
 Pick up your cell phone, laptop, tablet, or device to start.
 You can talk through a chat feature, phone call, or video conference; the choice is yours.
 Many individuals prefer BetterHelp because of its simplicity, privacy, and ease of use.
 It is also a great option for anyone with a busy schedule or someone who hasn’t had luck with traditional therapy in the past.
 Reach out today to begin your journey with BetterHelp.
 With time, you can hope to see positive results in multiple areas of your life.